§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

-- A structure built, erected or framed of component structural parts designed for the housing, shelter, enclosures, or support of persons, animals, or property of any kind.
-This definition shall include structures built on-site or at any remote location or factory.
+- A structure built, erected or framed of component structural parts designed for the housing, shelter, enclosure, or support of persons, animals, or property of any kind.
+This definition shall include structures built on site or at any remote location or factory.

 - BUILDING DRAIN

 - That part of the lowest horizontal piping of a building drainage system which receives the discharge from soil, waste or other drainage pipes inside the walls of any building and conveys such discharge to the building sewer system.